infernoangel301ut/NUTS-GameEngine/DOCUMENTATION/FILES/NUTGAME.md

 Whether it is expected to clear the audio next frame or not.

-It is automatically set by changing the scene, and will have to do with its clearAudioOnUnload attribute.
+It is automatically set by changing the scene, and has to do with its clearAudioOnUnload attribute.

 ###### gameShouldEnd : bool